crispinprojects/talkcalendar/README.md

 ## Talking

-* Make sure the "Enable Talking" check button in the preferences window is enabled and the Flite voice in the binary download is placed in the current working directory in which the Talk Calendar executable is located
+* Make sure the "Enable Talking" check button in the preferences window is ticked and the ***Flite voice*** (flite_cmu_us_kal16) found in the binary download is placed in the current working directory in which the Talk Calendar executable is located

 * Press the *t key* to readout the current time (talking clock)

 * Click on a calendar day to read out the date and any event details

 * The space bar can also be used to read out events on a selected day

 ## Font Size, Text Scaling, Colour